Hawiyat Najim Park Bimmah Sinkhole Oman

 Photograph ©2015 by Brian Cohen.

-I did not witness anyone doing so; but I do believe that swimming in the sinkhole is permitted — at least, there was no indication that swimming was not allowed.
+I did not witness anyone doing so; but I do believe that swimming in the sinkhole is permitted — at least, no indication was given that swimming was not allowed.
+I was not wearing swimwear at the time that I visited Bimmah Sinkhole.

 Photograph ©2015 by Brian Cohen.